CCB-SB/plsdb/README.md

     - Process location information of the BioSamples and add it to the table
         - Use coordinates if available, otherwise location
         - Use OpenCageData API
-- Filtering (1): Filter by
+- Filtering (1): To remove incomplete or nonbacterial records these are filtered by
-    - Record description (regular expression from Orlek *et al.*)
+    - Record description (regular expression from **Orlek et al.**)
     - (Assembly) completeness
         - If no assembly: Completeness status of the nuccore record has to be `complete`
         - Has assembly: assembly status of the latest version has to be `Complete genome`
             - [NCBI assembly help page](https://www.ncbi.nlm.nih.gov/assembly/help/)
     - By taxonomy: superkingdom taxon ID should be `2` (i.e. Bacteria)
-- Filtering (2): Remove identical plasmids
+- Filtering (2): To remove identical records
     - Download nucl. sequences of plasmid records
     - Compute the sketches using Mash
     - Get pairs of plasmids with distance of 0 using Mash
     - Group plasmids with identical sequences
     - Among these groups select one record
         - Prefer RefSeq records and those with more information
-- Filtering (3): Find and remove putative chromosomal sequences
+- Filtering (3): To remove putative chromosomal sequences
     - Create the BlastDB of rMLST allele sequences
         - The FASTAs are **NOT** downloaded by the pipeline (see the "Requirements" section above)
     - The plasmid sequences are aligned against the rMLST allele sequences
-    - Remove plasmids having more than 5 unique rMLST loci
+    - Records having more than 5 unique rMLST loci are searched in NCBI chromosomal sequences using BLASTn
+    - Records with hits are removed
 - Plasmid nucleotide sequences:
     - Create a new FASTA with nucl. sequences of remained plasmids
     - Annotate using ABRicate: